idax4325/veropt/README.md

 pip install "veropt[gui]"
 ```

-If you're installing veropt on a cluster and don't need the GUI, you can simply do,
+If you're installing veropt on a cluster and don't need the GUI you can simply do,

 ```bash
 pip install veropt